-£8000 of funding aside to respond quickly to needs that have not yet been identified.
+£5,000 Contingency fund for acute issues. £8000 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
+All

-Total budgeted cost: £ 47,664.92
+Total budgeted cost: £ 59,970.32